(reading time: 1 hour)

 History: The true age of the body is impossible to determine; it could’ve been stuck under that ridge for nearly an age.
 Whoever they were, it seems likely that their fall into the gap was accidental, as only the momentum of a downward tumble would have much chance of sending them below the gap in the first place.
 This theory suggests they may have, in their last moments, pushed off from another suspended object in an attempt to return to the edge, only to fail and strike too low.
 This other object could have fallen with them or been another victim of the incident.

-Characteristics: #49 is a lightfolk male aged approximately twenty-five years.
+Characteristics: #49 is a lightfolk male aged approximately nine rests.
 No hair remains to determine color.
 Skin is too dehydrated to determine tone.
 Three teeth are missing, replaced by carved bath beads with the dull magic of chewing food inside the mouth without actually moving the jaw.
 The beads indicate they may have been from wealth.
 The clothes were stiff initially, though quickly disintegrated when returned to Porce atmosphere.
 The fisher could not recall their appearance, meaning they were likely nothing out of the ordinary.
 There is no indication of injury or illness.